snhwang/Unity-Watson-STT-Assistant-TTS/README.md

 11/17/2020

-Some people have been trying to use the inccorect Service URL parameter for the Watson Assistant credentials.
-You should use the Service URL found on the first page when you open the specific Assitant as shon here:
+Some people have been trying to use the inccorect Service URL parameter for the Watson Assistant credentials in the Unity project.
+You should use the Service URL found at the IBM Cloud website on the page when you first open the specific Assistant as shown here:

 ![Correct_Assistant_URL](Correct_Assistant_Service_URL.jpg)

 The URL found on the "Assistant settings" page under "API details" is not correct (for this Unity project) although it is labeled "Assistant URL":

 ![Wrong_Assistant_URL](Wrong_Assistant_Service_URL.jpg)

 10/11/2020